mongodb/mongo-python-driver/doc/examples/replica_set.rst

   Connection(['morton.local:27019', 'morton.local:27017', 'morton.local:27018'])

 The nodes passed to :meth:`~pymongo.connection.Connection` are called the *seeds*.
+If only one host is specified the `replicaset` parameter must be used to indicate this isn't a connection to a single node.
 As long as at least one of the seeds is online, the driver will be able to "discover" all of the nodes in the set and make a connection to the current primary.

 Handling Failover
 -----------------